Basics · 4 min watch

 Safety note

-Holes bigger than a dime (1/2") need a self-adhesive mesh patch before spackle — otherwise the patch cracks when the wall flexes.
+Holes bigger than a dime (1/2") need a self-adhesive mesh patch before spackle, otherwise the patch cracks when the wall flexes.

 Rather have a pro handle it?

-Same-day electrical service across San Diego County.
-A real electrician picks up.
+Licensed painters across San Diego County.
+Free in-home estimates, and a real person picks up.

 Serving San Diego County